<A re-post. Originally posted in August 2012>

 - Start small, if you’re new to walking.
 Even 10 or 15 or 20 minutes a day.
 The longer you walk, eventually, the better!!
 You can work up gradually, & will probably want to, once you're hooked!

 - Know that whatever direction you walk in doesn’t really matter.
 It’s the one-foot-in-front-of-the-other action that really does the trick.
 (Of course, walking in places of great beauty is a bonus, but it is not a requirement.
 I’ve often said if there was nowhere else to walk, I’d walk in a shopping mall & have a good time.
-And I hate shopping malls!)
+And I really hate shopping malls!)

 - I highly recommend that you walk by yourself.
 Walking with others is lovely too, of course.
 It’s a companionable, social kind of activity – quite different altogether from the more solitary, contemplative kinds of walks many of us find so restorative & energizing.